quantcdn-templates/app-drupal-nextjs/README.md

 > [!NOTE]
 > Because Drupal is installed in a subdirectory `ddev drush` does not work as expected; you can execute drush commands with `ddev exec ./src-drupal/vendor/bin/drush`

+##### Enable Redis in DDEV

+Quant Cloud codebases are Redis-enabled by default, and it is recommended you use Redis in your local development environments for the best experience.

+To add Redis to your local DDEV environment simply run:

+1. `ddev get ddev/ddev-redis`
+2. `ddev restart`

+You should see Redis is connected and functioning from the Reports > Redis report.

 <!-- LANDO -->
 #### Lando